cjdbarlow/Part-One/gas-analysis.md

 * The greater the oxygen content of the gas, the more it will move into the magnetic field
 This movement creates a negative pressure behind the gas.
 * The pressure difference between the tested gas and the reference gas is proportional to the oxygen content of the test gas.

+###Temperature Method
+Used in many modern devices.
+* Gas flows through a magnetic field, causing the particles to align
+This changes the thermal conductivity of the oxygen molecules.
+* The change in thermal conductivity of the gas mixture is proportional to the oxygen content

 ###Pros
 * Accurate